Welcome to today's edition of the Rush 24-7 podcast.

 It's not politically correct.

-Radio Tsar won't tolerate it.
+Radio czar won't tolerate it.

 That's 19%.

-So we got 19% more racists in this country since well, according to state controlled media, since February.
+So we got 19% more racists in this country since, well, according to state-controlled media, since February.

 Here's some good news for Obama.